Causal Machine Learning: A Survey and Open Problems

 Let $\rmX_{\va}$ denote the counterfactual $\rmX$ we would have seen had $\rmA$ been set to $\va$, leaving all else fixed.

-\begin{mydef}{Counterfactual Invariance \cite{veitch2021counterfactual}}{cf_inv} A predictor $f(\cdot)$ is counterfactually invariant to $\rmA$ if for any given sample $\vx$, counterfactual $\vx_{\va} \sim p(\vx_{\va} \mid \vx )$, and $\forall \va \in \gA$, we have $f(\vx) = f(\vx_{\va})$. \end{mydef}
+\begin{mydef}{Counterfactual Invariance \citep{veitch2021counterfactual}}{cf_inv} A predictor $f(\cdot)$ is counterfactually invariant to $\rmA$ if for any given sample $\vx$, counterfactual $\vx_{\va} \sim p(\vx_{\va} \mid \vx )$, and $\forall \va \in \gA$, we have $f(\vx) = f(\vx_{\va})$. \end{mydef}

-This framework requires the practitioner to identify i) the causal direction $\rmX \rightarrow Y$ or $\rmX \leftarrow Y$, ii) the sensitive attributes $\rmA$ and iii) whether the association between $\rmA$ and $Y$ is due to confounding or selection bias in the data collection.
-See \Cref{fig:cf_inv_graph} for a graphical illustration.
-With this information, the practitioner can appropriately choose between one of two regularizers that enforce a counterfactual invariance signature (a necessary but not sufficient condition).
-This approach was restricted to binary $\rmA$ in the implementation in \citet{veitch2021counterfactual}, but conceptually, one may extrapolate the idea to higher dimensions with appropriate conditioning on $\rmA$.
+This framework requires the practitioner to identify i) the causal direction ($\rmX \rightarrow Y$ or $\rmX \leftarrow Y$), ii) and the sensitive attributes $\rmA$ (see \Cref{fig:cf_inv_graph}).
+With this information the practitioner can appropriately choose between one of two regularizers that enforce a counterfactual invariance signature.

+In the implementation, \citet{veitch2021counterfactual} restricted $\rmA$ to be binary however conceptually, one may extrapolate counterfactual invariance to higher dimensions with appropriate conditioning on $\rmA$.
 If $\rmA$ is a protected attribute (e.g., sex or race) that we would like to be an invariant input to the predictor, this definition is connected to \emph{counterfactual fairness}, introduced in \Cref{def:cff}.

-\paragraph{Asymmetry learning} Similar to the counterfactual invariance framework, \citet{mouli2022asymmetry} present \emph{asymmetry learning} for learning classifiers which are counterfactually invariant to certain distribution shift settings.
-The practitioner specifies a set of equivalence relations in the data generating process to which a model shall be invariant. \citet{mouli2022asymmetry} introduce a theoretical paradigm for out-of-distribution generalization that models the data generating process and specifies the types of test distributions we can generalize to.
-Asymmetry learning takes $\rmX$, $Y$, the set of provided equivalence relations as input.
+\textbf{Asymmetry learning.} Similar to the counterfactual invariance framework, \citet{mouli2022asymmetry} present \emph{asymmetry learning} (AL), a framework for encoding transformation invariances into the prediction model.
+In contrast to data augmentations, AL enforces them in the training objective.